imskojs/AngularTestNotes/unit-test.md

 When creating a fake it is important that the fake object has the same type as the real one.
 (Typescript helps here)

-### Set up gotchas
+### Set up tips
 1) When configuring `TestBed.configureTestingModule`, only use Modules, Components, Providers that the component we are testing uses.
+I think in order to recognize all dependencies one should be aware of angular modules a component uses that most of the devs would just take it as granted.
+For example usage of `[ngModel]` in the component we are testing requires us to import `FormModule` in the `TestBed`.
 2) Use mocks for Services with `providers[{provide: UserService, useValue: userServiceStub}]`
 3) Any component that gets loaded lazily should be included in `TestBed.overrideModule(BrowserDynamicTestingModule, { ... })`
+4) Add codes for `TestBed.configureTestingModule` in one `beforeEach`